SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 NoRand
 ```

-To obtain multiple independent randomization of a sequence i.e. Design Matrices, look at the [Design Matrices section](@ref DesignMatrices).
+To obtain multiple independent randomization of a sequence, i.e. Design Matrices, look at the [Design Matrices section](@ref DesignMatrices).

 ## Scrambling methods